X3: Terran Conflict: Updates

 The first update for X3: Terran Conflict brought many improvements, in addition the first patch for the game on 6 October 2008.
-A whole new mission to scan for valuable asteroids, enabled mouse control in external view mode, when a target is lost, the nearest enemy is targeted automatically, improved boarding crew functionality, various improvements in the user interface as well as several other improvements and fixes.
+A whole new mission to scan for valuable asteroids was added; mouse control is enabled in external view mode; when a target is lost, the nearest enemy is targeted automatically; boarding crew functionality was improved; various improvements in the user interface as well as several other improvements and fixes.
 Version 1.2 was available to Steam users as soon as the game was activated whereas several DVD users played with version 1.0.1 for several days before the update was available.
 The update added a new mission, improved several features and fixed various issues.
-Egosoft released a second patch in 4 December, updating the game to version 1.3 and later on 22 December, they released a third patch, updating the game to version 1.4.
+Egosoft released a second patch on 4 December, updating the game to version 1.3 and later on 22 December, they released a third patch, updating the game to version 1.4.

 An open beta was announced by Egosoft in January 2009, for version 2.0 of Terran Conflict, which was available to forum members who have volunteered to be part of the 'Developer Network'.
 2.0 contains 'a whole new mission, new stations and new sectors'.
-It was made available for download in 3 April.
+It was made available for download on 3 April.
 Due to a packing error, 2.0a was made available shortly after initial release to fix a problem, on 10 June and they released the sixth patch, updating the game to version 2.1.
 Later on 14 October, the seventh patch was released, updating the game to version 2.5.
 This patch along with numerous fixes and improvements removed the Tagès copy protection.

 Egosoft has released an eighth patch on 27 April 2010, updating the game to version 2.6.
 This patch introduced achievements with the steam client.
-Before release of 2.6, Valve enabled X3: Terran Conflict DVD users to register their game on steam so they could also use the achievement system.
+Before release of 2.6, Valve enabled X3: Terran Conflict DVD users to register their game on Steam so they could also use the achievement system.
 2.6 also brought numerous fixes and improvements.
-After this eight patch, Egosoft released the ninth patch in 2 June, updating the game to version 2.7.
+After this eight patch, Egosoft released the ninth patch on 2 June, updating the game to version 2.7.
 This was followed on 17 June by the patch version 2.7.1, fixing several minor issues.
 Egosoft released the tenth patch on 7 October, updating the game to version 3.0.
 It brought a new plot mission called 'Balance of Power', which was specially developed as a feature for the X Superbox.
 Also featured in the update was a reward for the Operation Final Fury plot.
 Update 3.0 also featured the Dead-is-Dead gameplay mode for X3: Terran Conflict which was only available to players who played through the Steam client.

 A further update was released on 12 April 2011 for the Windows version and on 24 March for the Mac OS X version.
 The last update was released on 19 April adding controller support and providing bugfixes.